Medication therapy management

 Who is eligible for the Medication Therapy Management program?

 You’re eligible for MTM if you:

 - Use eight or more medications

-If you’re eligible, we’ll mail a letter explaining the program and its potential benefits.
-An MTM analyst will then call you to answer your questions and set up an appointment by phone with one of our MTM pharmacists.
+If you’re eligible, we’ll contact you to explain the program and its potential benefits.
+A pharmacy team member will contact you to answer your questions and set up an appointment with one of our MTM pharmacists.